Jsamlu/python_projects/README.md

-#🧠 Physics Simulations and Games in Python
-#This repository contains various Python-based projects demonstrating physics simulations, game logic, and data visualization using libraries like Pygame, Matplotlib, and Streamlit.
+    🧠 Physics Simulations and Games in Python this repository contains various Python-based projects demonstrating physics simulations, game logic, and data visualization using libraries like Pygame, Matplotlib, and Streamlit.

 🏀 Physics Ball Simulation (Pygame_physics)
 A simple 2D physics simulation of balls using Pygame, simulating gravity, collision, and motion dynamics.